useflyyer/flyyer-docs/guides/javascript/flayyer-js.md

 Take a look into the [Next.js](/guides/javascript/nextjs), [Gatsby.js](/guides/javascript/gatsbyjs) or [other JavaScript technologies](/guides/get-started#javascript-guides) integration guides to see a full example depending on your project setup.

 :::note
-For link previews this code needs to be static or server-side rendered.
+For link previews to work meta-tags code needs to be static or server-side rendered.
 :::